pytorch/TensorRT/examples/int8/training/vgg16/README.md

 # VGG16 Trained on CIFAR10

-This is a recipe to train a VGG network on CIFAR10 to use with the TRTorch PTQ example.
+This is a recipe to train a VGG network on CIFAR10 to use with the Torch-TensorRT PTQ example.

 ## Prequisites